muchimi/JoystickGremlinEx/README.md

 - Range container for mapping axis ranges to actions easily
 - MapToKeyboardEx action plugin for enhanced keyboard control with separate make/break and delay functionality
 - Button container - provides a direct way perform actions on a raw button press or release, which is helpful for on/off and three-way buttons
+- MIDI input mapping - GremlinEx can listen to MIDI messages and trigger actions based on those.
+- Copy/Paste containers and actions between inputs.
+- Save profiles in progress for which actions are not necessarily all configured.
+- Use of more icons and tooltips to make GremlinEx more intuitive to navigate.

 I suggest you make VjoyRemap the default action in the options panel as this plugin is what provides many enhancements over the default Remap plugin.
 Same for mouse output - MapToMouseEx provides enhanced options for the mouse macro functions.

 This said, the default plugins are all functional but they won't be aware of the new features in GremlinEx.

+# Compatibility

+GremlinEx will load original Gremlin profiles and copy them to a new profile folder called *Joystick Gremlin Ex*.
+Profiles saved with GremlinEx may however not be compatible with the original.

+While the core functionality looks similar, GremlinEx adds new container types, new input types and in some cases processes things differently.

+Original plugins have not been touched unless core GremlinEx code and behavior changes broke them.
+Updated versions will typically be marked Ex - these actions will have similar functionality but may add a few more features.

+User scripts for GremlinEx also gain a few new functions and decorators to help with script management and state awareness in particular.